reachsrirams/openstack-scripts/README.md

 ## How to use the scripts step by step ##

 1. Edit the lib/config-parameters.sh file
-   - Important: Make sure that Management and Data plane interface names are accurate
+   - Important: Make sure that Management and Data plane interface names are accurate. *Mandatory for Ubuntu 14.04*
-   - Change the hostname to be used for controller.
+   - Optional: Change the hostname to be used for controller.
 This name will be used in all configuration files.
-   - Change passwords as necessary
+   - Optional: Change passwords as necessary

 2. Install OpenStack packages depending upon the type of the node
    - If the node is of type controller, execute `sudo bash install.sh controller`